 How long does homemade lemon curd last for?

-Keep the curd in the fridge for a few days, up to 4 or 5, or in the freezer for up to 1 month.
+Store the curd in a jar, or in a glass container in the fridge for up to 2 weeks.
+You can also store it in the freezer for up to 1 month.

 Why does lemon curd taste metallic?